 The original olive-green lino floor was found in good state and hence preserved.
 However, the original storage system with enclosed cabinets placed around the entrance door was removed and substituted by an open-type Ikea wall bracket shelving system, creating more transparent space for library as well as for an extra-small kitchen unit with coffee machine, fridge, and microwave.

 Another source of inspiration was the 'airplane' view on the District from the 13th floor of the office.
 The predominant white color was selected with the aim to provide additional brightness into the interior and to optically expand the small interior space toward the immense outside space of the 'thousands-color' city.
-The 'Airplane Wing' painting from the '30 000 Feet' series, and the 'levitating' white bike further reinforce the airy and lofty atmosphere.
+The 'Airplane Wing' painting from the '30 000 Feet' series, and hovering white bike further reinforce the airy and lofty atmosphere.

 Original particleboard entrance door with wooden finishing was complemented by a wooden-framed wall clock.
 Few other originally found items including the 1970s accountant's office desk with an office chair were kept as souvenirs, assuming their new role as a decoration, or a storage space for printer and office tools.